AsumVictor/endiAPI/docs/AUTHENTICATION.md

 ## Database Setup

-Before using the authentication system, you need to set up the database schema in your Supabase project:
+Before using the authentication system, set up the database schema in the Supabase project:

-1. Go to your Supabase project dashboard
+1. Go to the Supabase project dashboard
 2. Navigate to the SQL Editor
 3. Run the SQL schema from `database/schema.sql`